open/close all folders

-- The sequel to Symphonia also averts this by letting the player choose which relationship was "canon" in the previous game, in a bonus cutscene — with one exception playing the trope straight: the Kratos alternate storyline for Symphonia cannot be made canon in Tales of Symphonia: Dawn of the New World since Zelos is alive in the sequel, and choosing Kratos in Symphonia required to kill him.
+- The sequel to Symphonia also averts this by letting the player choose which relationship was "canon" in the previous game, in a bonus cutscene — with one exception playing the trope straight: the Kratos alternate storyline for Symphonia cannot be made canon in Dawn of the New World since Zelos is alive in the sequel and choosing Kratos in Symphonia required you to kill him.

 - The Final Fantasy VII sequels (most strikingly Dirge of Cerberus, due to its Character Focus) all assume Vincent and Yuffie joined the party, even though they don't have to in order to beat the game.